inidibininging/apocalypse_netcore/Apocalypse.Any.Tools/README.md

 ALL OF THESE SCRIPTS ARE LINUX-ONLY

 ---
-###  rsync_content.sh
+## install_mgcb.sh

+installs mgcb tool

+## build_vars.sh

+builds all needed variables for all paths needed.
+This script should ONLY RUN FROM INSIDE THIS FOLDER

+## rebuild_content_new.sh

-copies all built content files to the Debug content folder.
-This is hard coded and only for me.
-If someone feels bad because of this. ... change it
+rebuilds content for the desktop client and copies all built content files to the Debug content folder.
+This is hard coded and only for me

-### rebuild_content.sh

-rebuilds the content with MGCB